 - Optimise your enewsletter loading time

-You should try these tricks to improve the quality and effectiveness of your school enewsletters.
-We hope these simple steps will help you improve your open and click-through rates, turning your subscribers into customers.
+Try these tricks to improve the quality and effectiveness of your school enewsletters.
+We hope these simple steps will help you improve your open and click-through rates, turning your subscribers into happy customers.